 - Safety City – Safety City is a $20.00 event fee.

 - Court Order PBT – $5.00 fee per visit

 - Bicycle registration – $1.00 per bicycle

-All Fees associated on this page could have changed and are subject to change at the direction of the Director of Public Safety.
-Please contact the administrative secretary for any questions associated to common fees.
+All fees listed on this page are subject to change at the direction of the Chief of Police.
+Please contact the administrative assistant for any questions associated with common fees.

 How do I have the police check my house when I'm away on vacation?

 Simply fill out the correct form located in our forms section.
 Officers will document their checks of your house while you are away.

 The City of Big Rapids does have an ordinance requiring your bicycle to be licensed, this can be done by bring your bicycle to the Department of Public Safety and the fee for the registration is $1.00.